Career Definition for Computer Electronics Technicians

 Those planning a career in computer electronic technology should enjoy troubleshooting and problem solving.
 An interest in math and technology is necessary, and because computer electronics technicians often work with technologically challenged customers, patience and good people skills are also important.

 Career and Economic Outlook

 The U.S. Bureau of Labor Statistics (BLS) projects favorable growth for computer technology and notes that those holding bachelor's degrees can expect the best earning opportunities.
-In May 2012, the BLS placed the median annual salary for computer support specialists at $46,420, while the median for systems administrators was $72,560.
+In May 2019, the BLS placed the median annual salary for computer support specialists at $54,760, while the median for network and computer systems administrators was $83,510.

 Computer Hardware Engineer

 To gain employment in this occupation, a bachelor's degree in computer engineering or a related field is required, and some larger organizations prefer applicants with a master's degree.
-The BLS predicts slower than average growth of computer hardware engineering positions during the 2012-2022 decade, and these professionals earned a median salary of $100,920, according to 2012 BLS statistics.
+The BLS predicts average growth of computer hardware engineering positions during the 2019-2029 decade at 2%, and these professionals earned a median salary of $117,220, according to 2019 BLS statistics.

 Somewhat similar to a computer hardware engineer, an electronics engineer designs electrical parts and systems for industrial, commercial and government devices and products.
 Testing the quality and performance of electronics, estimating customer costs and implementing design revisions are other additional job responsibilities for this type of engineer.

 A bachelor's degree in electronics engineering is required by employers, and obtaining a professional engineering license could provide a competitive advantage.
-Based on BLS data from May 2012, electronics engineers earned a median yearly income of $91,820.
-The BLS also expects over 12,000 jobs to open up in the fields of electrical and electronics engineering from 2012-2022.
+Based on BLS data from May 2019, electrical and electronics engineers earned a median yearly income of $101,250.
+The BLS also expects at least 10,800 jobs to be gained in the fields of electrical and electronics engineering from 2019-2029.